Benefits / FAQs

-All PCS Drug Screening locations and hours of operation can be found on carpdc.org here.
+All St. Louis MRO locations and hours of operation can be found on carpdc.org here.

 What are the steps I need to follow to be reinstated after a failed or "no show" drug test?

-All non-negative and invalid test results will be referred to a Managing Review Officer (MRO).
+All non-negative and invalid test results will be referred to the Medical Review Officer (MRO).
 The MRO will contact the employee to discuss the non-negative or invalid test result.
 The MRO will then determine if the test result is positive or negative.
 Any employee receiving a negative test result will immediately return to work.
-All positive test results will be placed in a separate random pool for at least one year from the date of return.
-All "no show" drug tests are treated as though the employee tested positive.

-- Member Assistance Program Manager is notified of employee’s third time offense and one (1) year suspension.
+- Member Assistance Program (MAP) Manager is notified of employees’ third time offense and six-month suspension.

 - In the event that an employee fails to comply with monthly follow-up or any other additional treatment options required by the MAP counselor or experiences another positive test, the employee will be terminated from the program.
-Should the employee thereafter wish to resume participation in the program, the employee will be required to serve a new one (1) year suspension (which one (1) year shall be computed from the date of re-entry into the program), and comply with the other conditions set forth in this paragraph.
+Should the employee thereafter wish to resume participation in the program, the employee will be required to serve a new six (6) month suspension computed from the date of re-entry into the program and comply with the other conditions set forth in this paragraph.

 - Following successful follow-up and compliance, a reinstatement letter will be issued to employee to confirm retest eligibility.
 At this time, the employee is required to produce a negative test result.

 Can I find my Safety Certifications online?